verrazzano/docs/content/en/docs/setup/install/multicluster.md

   $ export KUBECONFIG_ADMIN=/path/to/your/adminclusterkubeconfig
   $ export KUBECONFIG_MANAGED1=/path/to/your/managedclusterkubeconfig

-  # lists the contexts in each kubeconfig file
+  # Lists the contexts in each kubeconfig file
   $ kubectl --kubeconfig $KUBECONFIG_ADMIN config get-contexts -o=name
   my-admin-cluster-context
   some-other-cluster-context